bombasticSlacks/Aspirant/Game/Example-Gear.md

 ---
 ## Example [Gear](Gear)
 {: .no_toc }
-* This is a non-exhaustive list of the sort of gear your characters may need.
-If something isn't on this list work with your GM to come up with values for it.
+This is a non-exhaustive list of the sort of gear your characters may need.
+If something isn't on this list work with your GM to come up with values for it, remember to [Obey Conservation Of Mass](Terminology#Obey%20Conservation%20Of%20Mass).
-* Cost is the expected cost, buying/selling it potentially would be up to 50% cheaper depending on if the other party wants it, and knows it's value.
+* Cost is the expected cost to purchase from a merchant, commissioning also requires the commissioning fee from the tradesman.

 <details open markdown="block">
   <summary>